Skip to main content

 Order beer and cider by the pint

 It’s customary to order your beer or cider by the pint.
 Just say “can I get a pint of [drink]”?
-To give you an idea of how big that is, a pint of beer is 20 oz, or the size of a bottle of Coke for one person.
+To give you an idea of how big that is, a pint of beer is 20 oz.
 You can also ask for a half-pint if you want something smaller.
-Most bars will also have bottled beer available too.
+Most bars will also have bottled beer and cider available too.

 You can dress casually